Shayan-P/obsidian-ginie/README.md

 - Go to Community Plugins and enable the plugin.

-- Add openai api key in the settings.
+- Add your openai api key in the plugin settings.